Lepieu/DegreesOfSeparation/README.md

 This is an AI algorithm written in Python that uses BFS to find the degree of separation between two actors.
 This is a project for the Harvard CS50 AI Python course.
 For example, if actor A stars with actor B in a movie, and B stars with C in another movie, A and C are 2 degrees of separation apart.

-The following files will need to be edited:
+The following files can be edited, although there are already some examples already within the files to demonstrate:

 # /large/movies.csv